Student Research Resources

 Instructions for submitting a thesis to the Yale Medicine Thesis Digital Library

-Upon receiving notification that the MD thesis has been approved as meeting graduation requirements, students should upload the thesis to ProQuest.
-This submission should be accompanied by a completed “Yale School of Medicine Digital Thesis Depositor’s Declaration Form.”
-Instructions on the submission of the digital thesis are as follows.
+Upon receiving notification that the MD thesis has been approved as meeting graduation requirements, students should upload the thesis to the Yale Medicine Digital Thesis Library.

 Submitting a thesis via the ProQuest website:

 The electronic thesis submission process in ProQuest is organized into three major categories: Publishing information, About my dissertation/thesis, and Submission & payment.
 The system will walk you through the submission process step-by-step.